sashagarsson/JS211_BankAccount/README.md

 - [ ] accountNumber - The account Number
 - [ ] owner - The name of the person who owns this account

-==NOTE: When an account is created, you should initialize the transactions array to be an empty array==
+**NOTE: When an account is created, you should initialize the transactions array to be an empty array**

 ### 2. The class should have the following 3 methods:

 - [ ] balance() - This method does not take any input, and returns the current balance on the account.
 The balance is computed by summing up the amounts in the transactions array.
 - [ ] deposit(amt) - This method takes in a single input, the deposit amount.
 This method should create a new transaction representing the deposit, and add it to the transactions array.

-==NOTE: You should not be able to deposit a negative amount==
+**NOTE: You should not be able to deposit a negative amount**

 - [ ] charge(payee, amt) - This method takes in the payee and amount, creates a new transaction with the payee and amount, and adds the transaction to the transaction array.

-==NOTE: You should not be able to charge an amount that would make your balance dip below 0==
+**NOTE: You should not be able to charge an amount that would make your balance dip below 0**

 ## Transaction class - This class represents a single transaction in a bank account.